 It is also possible to save an explosive by using a properly angled Zora Jump to grab one of the pillars.
 Get on one of the ledges nearest the pillar you want to get on top of.
 Get as close as you can to the acute corner toward the exit and put on the Zora mask.
 Now do a few double tap punches (ending on Zora Link's second combo punch, rather than two normal punches) to push your way to the very tip of the corner, to the point where it appears that you're floating.
 Turn around and align the top of the clock with the side of the pillar closest to the center of the fountain and jump.
 Hold up-left (or up-right) to grab the pillar.

-There are two interesting uses for grotto warping.
-You can warp to the Lens of Truth cave from a generic pit, and you can Warp to the Deku Palace from the Ocean/Canyon Gossip Stone grotto or Akindo pit.
+Originally, there were two interesting uses for grotto alternate exit.
+You could exit the Lens of Truth cave from a generic pit or go to Deku Palace from the Ocean/Canyon Gossip Stone grotto or Akindo pit.

-While it's possible to Alternate Exit in other scenes, it is impractical to do so due to the close proximity of the maps relative to the world.
-For example, The Zora Hall rooms are all stored in the same scene, but these rooms can be reached quicker by just going through Zora Hall.
-Romani Ranch's rooms are the same way as well.
+While it's possible to Alternate Exit in other scenes, it is typically impractical to do so due to the close proximity of the rooms relative to the world.